1 Earning while you’re learning

 - Under 13.
 You’re allowed to work if your job is in television, theatre or modelling.
 You need to get a child performance licence from your local council.

 - Under 16.
 You can work a maximum of 12 hours a week during school term time, although this includes a limit of 2 hours on individual school days and Sundays.
-During school holidays the weekly maximum is 25 hours for 13- and 14-year-olds and 35 hours for 15- and 16-year olds.
+During school holidays the weekly maximum is 25 hours for 13- and 14-year-olds and 35 hours for 15- to 16-year-olds.

 - Between 16 and 18.
 You may work up to 40 hours a week, but clearly you cannot work during school or college time.